-Hidden Links: The Complicated Relationship Between Antibiotics, the Microbiome, and Breast Cancer Survival
+Webinar: Hidden Links: The Complicated Relationship Between Antibiotics, the Microbiome, and Breast Cancer Survival

-Dive into Dr Julia Ransohoff s recent exploration of the unexpected connection between antibiotics gut health and survival rates in triple negative breast cancer cases This intriguing study underscores the need for further interdisciplinary research between microbiology and oncology
+Dive into Dr. Julia Ransohoff’s recent exploration of the unexpected connection between antibiotics, gut health, and survival rates in triple-negative breast cancer cases.
+This intriguing study underscores the need for further interdisciplinary research between microbiology and oncology.

 5 min